Choosing the right suit, part 1: general principles and choice of trousers

 The colors of contemporary costume

-Today, even if there are environments where these codes survive, they have largely crumbled, and are only respected by conservative individuals, the sartorialists.
+Today, even if there are circles where these codes survive, they have largely crumbled, and are no longer respected except by a few very conservative people .

 In the professional world, charcoal gray or navy blue suits are still the most common, at least if you avoid black!
-On the other hand, nowadays, it is not uncommon to see brown, light gray, or even olive green suits.
+On the other hand, these days, it is not uncommon to see brown, light gray, or even olive green suits.

 But other colors are making a comeback.
 White, beige, or cream are perfect colors for a summer suit.
-Bright or very flashy colors are also possible but be careful, they are difficult to combine.
+Bright or very flashy colors are also possible, but be careful, they are more difficult to wear.
 We can quickly fall into caricature.
-To avoid any misunderstandings, here are our tips for correctly matching your costume color to your event.
+To avoid any misunderstanding, here is our advice on how to match your suit color to your event.

-• Anthracite gray : for all occasions, particularly the most formal,
+• Anthracite gray : for all occasions, especially the most formal ones,

 • Beige : summery, to try,